-Name, Address and Year of Birth(1) Independent Directors: Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years Mark S. Lies 1960 Mr. Lies is a Director of the Company.
-From 2008 to 2011, Mr. Lies was a Board Member and Co-Chair of the Investment Committee of the Montana State University Foundation.
-From 2000 to 2005, Mr. Lies was Global Head of Loan Products and Co-Head of Leveraged Finance for Lehman Brothers Holdings, Inc. responsible for origination, underwriting, distribution, trading and portfolio management of global loan products.
+Name, Address and Year of Birth(1)(2) Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years Independent Directors: Mark S. Lies 1960 Mr. Lies is a Director of the Company.
+From 2008 to 2011, Mr. Lies was a Board Member and Co- Chair of the Investment Committee of the Montana State University Foundation.
+From 2000 to 2005, Mr. Lies was Global Co- Head of Loan Products and Co-Head of Leveraged Finance for Lehman Brothers Holdings, Inc. responsible for origination, underwriting, distribution, trading and portfolio management of global loan products.
 He was also a member of the Firm Wide, High Yield and Investment Grade committees, as well as the Business Development Committee.
-From 1999 to 2000, he was the Global Co-Head of Leveraged Finance for Bear Sterns & Co., Inc., where we has also a member of the Firm Wide and High Yield Credit committees.
+Director since 2016; Term expires 2022.
+None(3) None From 1999 to 2000, he was the Global Co-Head of Leveraged Finance for Bear Sterns & Co., Inc., where we has also a member of the Firm Wide and High Yield Credit committees.
 From 1987 to 1999, Mr. Lies was an employee of Bank of America Corporation, where his most recent title was Head of U.S. Syndicated Finance.
-From 1982 to 1986, he was a member of the Chevron Corporation's Corporate Engineering Department.
+From 1982 to 1986, he was a member of the Chevron Corporate to 1986, he was a member of the Chevron Corporation's Corporate Engineering Department.
 Mr. Lies received a B.S. in Chemical Engineering from Montana State University and an M.B.A. in Finance from the University of California, Los Angeles.
-None(2) None 12
+9